Celluloid (film): Controversies

-The film allegedly contains derogatory remarks on renowned writer and civil servant Malayatoor Ramakrishnan and former Kerala Chief Minister K. Karunakaran which sparked off a controversy in Kerala.
+The film allegedly contains derogatory remarks on the renowned writer and civil servant Malayatoor Ramakrishnan and former Kerala Chief Minister K. Karunakaran which sparked off a controversy in Kerala.
 Karunakaran is not openly mentioned but Malayattoor is being portrayed as a casteist who never wanted a Nadar to be given the title as the father of Malayalam cinema.
 This was followed by a controversial interview by Kamal in which he stated that Karunakaran and Malayatoor Ramakrishnan had roles in denying justice to J. C. Daniel by not recognising him as the father of Malayalam cinema.
 Kamal had pointed out in the interview that actor Siddique's character in the film essayed Malayatoor Ramakrishnan and he deliberately avoided mentioning the names of Karunakaran and Malayatoor to avoid controversies.

-The row over the film continued to be in the headlines for over a week with various writers, politicians and cultural icons commenting on the issue.
+The row over the film continued to be in the headlines for over a week with various writers, politicians, and cultural icons commenting on the issue.
 "My father was the one who did all he could for the benefit of Malayalam movies, and even thought of a film studio in the state capital and instituting pensions for the film fraternity.
 A thousand Kamals cannot tarnish his image", K. Muraleedharan, Karunakaran's son, said on the portrayal of his father as a villain.
-But he after seeing the movie told that there was nothing about Karunakaran in the film and this ended the controversy.
+But he after seeing the movie said that there was nothing about Karunakaran in the film and this ended the controversy.